neezacoto/Adi-ai-ads/README.md

 ## :monocle_face: Intro

-> Have you ever run ads before?
+> Have you ever created ads before?
 Probably not.
 It costs $200 on average to create a professional marketing poster.
 > That's where Adi comes in.
 With just 20 cents a piece, we instantly generate a poster for you.
 So anyone can promote their own ventures!